LIKO-12/build-templates/README.md

 ## Reverting a release (Usually done incase of build failure)

 - Delete the Github release if present.
-- Delete the tag from Github using `git tag push --delete origin TAGNAME`.
+- Delete the tag from Github using `git push --delete origin TAGNAME`.
 - Delete the local tag using `git tag --delete TAGNAME`.

 ## When to change MAJOR, MINOR and PATCH of the templates version